EngDann/ToDoApp-Workshop/README.md

      adb devices
      ```

-   - If the device is listed, you're good to go.
-Otherwise, check the USB connection and debugging permissions.
+   - If the device is listed, you are ready to proceed.
+If not, check the USB connection and debugging permissions.

-4. **Run the application on the device:**
+4. **Run the app on the device:**

    - In the project directory, run the following command: